jmrafael/Shinydashboard-with-login-page/README.md

 ## Open or Create the file app.R
-Place the all code on that
+Place all code on the file